j-j-j-github/TASKMANAGER/README.md

     *The database (`TaskManager_v2.db`) will be automatically created.*

 4.  **Access the Dashboard**
-    Open your browser and navigate to: `http://localhost:5082` (or the port shown in your terminal).
+    Open your browser and navigate to the port shown in your terminal.

 ## 🔑 Default Credentials